flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/managing-html-templates.md

 5. **Dynamic Sections for Certain Conditions:**

-Dynamic sections allow you to display specific content based on certain conditions.
+Dynamic sections allow displaying specific content based on certain conditions.
 For example, you can display a paragraph only when a certain condition is met.

 ```html
 <!-- Source: -->